NURS FPX 9100 Assessment 5 Virtual Check-in 2

 Virtual Check-In

-There are guidelines on how the plan is to be filled out with a reminder that language used should be simple and the meanings of measurements should be well understood.
-The final sentences of the work mostly included thanks and supporting messages to each other, which is a proof of the group collaboration.
-This was easy to interact with because the check-in process was fast, the people were nice and appeared willing to assist.
+There are guidelines on how the plan will be filled out, reminding that the language used should be simple and the meanings of measurements should be well understood.
+The final sentences of the work mostly included thanks and supporting messages to each other, which is proof of the group collaboration.
+This was easy to interact with because the check-in process was fast, and the people were nice and appeared willing to assist.

 Reflection on Progress and Learner-Led Communication

 Many changes were discussed on the plan during the virtual check-in.
-The session provided all the proof that was needed to show that there was no adequate practice at the project site, the compliance rate was very low compared to the Centers for Disease Control and Prevention (CDC) recommended standards.
+The session provided all the proof needed to show that there was no adequate practice at the project site, and the compliance rate was very low compared to the standards recommended by the Centers for Disease Control and Prevention (CDC).
+The review of the prior works provided sufficient grounds to support the hypothesis that the EHR system prompts will assist people to adhere to their plans (Wijesundara et al., 2020).
+It outlined the project and made executing the proposed project activities even more critical.

 1. Does the idea need more research?

-2. What changes should be made for APA style?
+2. What changes should be made to the APA style?

 Reflection on Addressing Uncertainties and Plans